 Decision Tree in Machine Learning

 Some of the assumptions we make when using Decision Tree are as follows:

-The key problem in implementing the decision tree is determining which traits should be considered as the root node and at each level.
+Attribute Selection Measures: The main factor in implementing the decision tree is determining which traits should be considered as the root node at each level.
 Handling this is referred to as attribute selection.
-We use several attribute selection techniques to determine which characteristic is the root note at each level.
+The two attribute selection techniques are:

 Attribute Selection Measures

 The biggest challenge that emerges while creating a Decision tree is how to choose the optimal attribute for the root node and sub-nodes.
-To tackle such challenges, a technique known as Attribute selection measure, or ASM, is used.
-We can simply determine the best characteristic for the tree's nodes using this measurement.
-ASM is commonly performed using these techniques:
+To tackle such challenges, a strategy known as Attribute selection measure, or ASM, is used which is commonly performed using these techniques:

+Decision Tree in Machine Learning